markusressel/xs1-api-client/README.rst

 Now that you have a connection to your gateway we can retrieve its configuration and set or retrieve values of the devices.

-Currently there is **no way of setting configuration data** with this library.
-This means you still have to do all your actuator and sensor configuration using the webinterface of the XS1.

-After you have done that you can head over to the next section.

 Devices
 ~~~~~~~